MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

     ![Drain Node](media\In-Place-Upgrade\In-Place-Upgrade-3.png)

-3. As a precaution, disconnect NODE1 from the storage you are using.
+3. As a precaution, detach NODE1 from the storage you are using.
+In some cases, disconnecting the storage cables from the machine will suffice.
+Check with your storage vendor for proper detachment steps if needed.
 Depending on your storage, this may not be necessary.

 4. Rebuild NODE1 with Windows Server 2016.
 Ensure you have added all the necessary roles, features, drivers and security updates.